kentdlee/SCSI/source/index.rst

 dictionary we will map boards to their minimax values.
 To do this, the *Board* object will be a key in a dictionary while the value it maps to will be the dictionary value for that key.

-For reasons beyond this class, there are three requirements of a key in a dictionary.
+There are three requirements of a key in a dictionary.
 The key cannot be mutated once put in the dictionary.
 It also must support a __hash__ function and an __eq__ function.
 The __hash__ function returns an integer that should be evenly spread distributed across all boards.
 In our case we can build a unique integer for any board by computing its trinary number.
 Computing a trinary number is not too hard once you have seen it.
 Here it is for the Board class.